vishalkokane264/Apache-Kafka/README.md

 # Apache-Kafka
-Tasks done using Apache kafka: extract it to get directory structure of project before work.
+Some tasks/work/practice done using Apache kafka,wso2 esb: extract it to get directory structure of project before work.